Skip to main content

 The item chart

-• stock history in purple,
+• Stock history in purple,

-• adjusted sales history in orange,
+• Adjusted sales in orange

-• actual historic sales indicated by brown diamonds.
+• Actual sales indicated by brown diamonds.

 • safety stock as an aggregated quantity for the order period with a dotted purple line.

-• undelivered orders in purple
+• Undelivered orders, in purple

 Read more about the data series in our article about key series in plans.